-- The term "adulterer" refers generally to any person who commits adultery. - Sometimes the term "adulteress" is used to specify that it was a woman who committed adultery. - Adultery breaks the promises that a husband and wife made to each other in their covenant of marriage. - God commanded the Israelites to not commit adultery. - The term "adulterous" is often used in a figurative sense to describe the people of Israel as being unfaithful to God, especially when they worshiped false gods.
+- The term "adulterer" refers generally to any person who commits adultery. - Sometimes the term "adulteress" is used to specify that it was a woman who committed adultery. - Adultery breaks the promises that a husband and wife made to each other in their covenant of marriage. - God commanded the Israelites to not commit adultery.

 - If the target language does not have one word that means "adultery," this term could be translated with a phrase such as "having sexual relations with someone else's wife" or "being intimate with another person's spouse." - Some languages may have an indirect way of talking about adultery, such as "sleeping with someone else's spouse" or "being unfaithful to one's wife."
-(See: euphemism) - When "adulterous" is used in a figurative sense, it is best to translate it literally in order to communicate God's view of his disobedient people as being compared to an unfaithful spouse.
-If this does not communicate accurately in the target language, the figurative use of "adulterous" could be translated as "unfaithful" or "immoral" or "like an unfaithful spouse."
+(See: euphemism)

-(See also: commit, covenant, sexual immorality, sleep with, unfaithful)
+(See also: commit, covenant, sexual immorality, sleep with, faithful)

-- Exodus 20:12-14
+- Exodus 20:14

 - Hosea 04:1-2

 - Luke 16:18

-- Matthew 05:27-28
+- Matthew 05:28

-- Matthew 12:38-40
+- Matthew 12:39

-- Revelation 02:22-23
+- Revelation 02:22